 Why is a free spay/neuter service needed in Namibia?

-Namibia is a large, developing country, and with a population of just 2.1 million people, has one of the lowest population densities worldwide plus a high unemployment rate.
+Namibia is a large, developing country, and with a population of just 2.4 million people, has one of the lowest population densities worldwide plus a very high unemployment rate.

 The fact that just 30 % of the population have direct access to veterinary care, coupled with long distances between towns, limited options for public transport and low or no income, often mean dogs, cats and other animals go their entire lives without veterinary care and attention.